awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

    }
    ```

-   The `pattern.json` for an instance terminate lifecycle action is:
+   The following examples shows the `pattern.json` for an instance terminate lifecycle action\.

    ```
    {